Why is my dog twitching in their sleep? Vet's guide to dreaming vs seizures

 A seizure, also known as a fit or convulsion, is an involuntary disturbance of normal brain function and typically involves uncontrollable muscle movement.
 Seizures most commonly occur when a dog is awake, but they may also occur during sleep.

 Seizures may be partial (petit mal) where just one part of the body experiences uncontrollable movement (e.g. twitching or tremors).
 They can also affect the whole body, called a grand mal seizure.
-A grand mal-type seizure is what most people would recognise as a seizure or fit.
+A grand mal-type seizure is what most people would recognize as a seizure or fit.

 Dogs will usually fall over onto their side with their eyes open.
-Their whole body will be tremoring, paddling and moving uncontrollably.
+Their whole body will be tremoring, paddling, and moving uncontrollably.

 They may also lose control of their bladder and bowels.
-After a seizure (post-ictal) your dog may be confused, disorientated, drooling, restless or experience other changes in behavior.
+After a seizure (postictal) your dog may be confused, disorientated, drooling, restless, or experience other changes in behavior.

 How to tell if a dog is having a seizure while sleeping